inmanta/inmanta-core/docs/model_developers/modules.rst

 Argument type annotations are strings that refer to Inmanta primitive types or to entities.
-If an entity is passed to a plugin, the python code of the plugin can navigate relations throughout the configuration model to access attributes of other entities.
+If an entity is passed to a plugin, the python code of the plugin can navigate relations throughout the orchestration model to access attributes of other entities.

 If your plugin requires external libraries, include a requirements.txt in the module.
 The libraries listed in this file are automatically installed by the compiler and agents.